-Of course, as you’ll come to realize, there are many names which can be fodder for teasing, so you’ll just have to weight the likelihood of that with all the other factors why you like the name.
+Of course, as you’ll come to realize, there are many names that can be fodder for teasing, so you’ll just have to weigh the likelihood of that with all the other factors why you like the name.

 #3 Involve your parents